Adaptive user interfaces in systems targeting chronic disease: a systematic literature review: Discussion

 Figure \ref{fig:application} presents a mapping of the identified software types in Section \ref{sec:RQ1} into the aspects of AUI reported in Sections \ref{sec:overview}, \ref{sec:RQ2}, \ref{sec:RQ3}, \ref{sec:RQ4} and \ref{sec:RQ5}.
-This mapping is intended to provide the reader with an overview of the types of software associated with different aspects of AUI.
-We observed that \emph{web applications and mobile applications} are the primary platforms used to deliver applications with AUI.
-Figure \ref{fig:application} also indicates that both two channels have a similar trend for \emph{targeting users, study sources, user data, adaptive elements and adaptation actors}. \begin{itemize} \item \textbf{Targeting user groups}: We found that very few studies adapt for health professionals, and even for applications targeting both the general public and health professionals, these applications are usually not adapted to health professionals (e.g., S2 and S13).
-The primary responsibility of the health professionals in the included study is to tailor the training or treatment according to users' health status and other demographic characteristics (e.g., S13 and S15).
-In future studies, researchers can \emph{automate repetitive manual tasks} for health professionals and support for \emph{treatment in decision making} according to the performance and preference of patients. \item \textbf{Varied data collection techniques}: \emph{Smartphones have a large number of sensors} and other data sources, and more opportunities to collect user information, which can better provide users with information about their health, environment, activities, behaviours and intentions \cite{mukhiya2020adaptive}.
-On the other hand, web applications can leverage a number of \emph{external sensors}, such as Kinect sensors and webcams.
-The use of web channels or mobile channels in turn affects the popularity of different types of applications.
-Mobile applications are predominately utilised as the delivery channel for HealPM applications (See Figure \ref{fig:application}), owing to their capacity to capture information that can be used to characterise a person, location or physical entity \cite{abowd1999towards}.
-We recommend that developers consider \emph{the type of data and collection techniques they intend to use when developing different types of software with AUI}. \end{itemize}
+This mapping provides a comprehensive view of the types of software associated with different aspects of AUI.
+We observed that \emph{web applications and mobile applications} are the primary platforms for delivering applications with AUI.
+Moreover, Figure \ref{fig:application} indicates that both two channels have a consistent trend for \emph{targeting users, study sources, user data, adaptive elements and adaptation actors}. \begin{itemize} \item \textbf{Targeting user groups.} We found a limited focus on adapting applications for health professionals.
+Even in cases where applications target both the general public and health professionals, adaptation for the latter group remains rare (e.g., S2 and S13).
+Typically, health professionals' involvement centres around customising training or treatment plans based on the user's health status and demographics (e.g., S13 and S15).
+In future studies, there is a promising opportunity to enhance the role of AUIs in healthcare applications by addressing the specific needs of health professionals.
+By leveraging AUI, \emph{routine administrative and data-related tasks} could be streamlined and automated, allowing healthcare practitioners to allocate more time to direct patient care \citep{eslami2018user, Vogt2010, alnanih2012characterising}.
+Moreover, there is potential for AUI to play a role in supporting \emph{decision-making processes} \citep{greenwood2003agent}. \\ \item \textbf{Varied data collection techniques.} Mobile applications are predominately utilised as the delivery channel for HealPM applications (See Figure \ref{fig:application}).
+Smartphones come equipped with a range of sensors, including acceleration sensors, vibration transducers, and angular transducers, that offer various services such as biometrics authentication, motion detection, and obstacle detection \citep{okumura2005study}.
+These sensors provide users with valuable information about their health, environment, activities, behaviours, and intentions \citep{mukhiya2020adaptive}.
+Mobile phone-based applications have proven advantageous for data capture and transfer \citep{baig2015mobile}.
+However, there are common technical challenges, such as battery failure and connectivity issues, that need to be addressed.
+For instance, the analysis and process of raw data within a mobile phone can result in notable drawbacks, primarily concerning power consumption and battery life.
+This scenario presents a greater challenge in comparison to the issue of low signal strength in rural areas \citep{donker2013smartphones, van2020implementation}.
+Participants' concerns about the relatively \emph{short battery life} of mobile phones have been highlighted in studies such as S44.
+Even with a battery duration of 16 hours, the requirement for constant communication with the device raises concerns among participants.
+Similarly, S21 reported that users have expressed concerns about increased battery consumption when utilising the multiple features of the mHealth applications for elderly monitoring, as certain features necessitate the device to remain active at all times and prevent it from entering a "deep sleep" mode.
+The utilisation of mobile communications, such as 4G and 5G networks, for transferring user data in smartphone-based applications represents an additional barrier.
+The situation is exacerbated by the \emph{high cost of mobile phone contracts and termination fees}, thereby restricting access for less well-off socio-economic groups \citep{van2020implementation, hamine2015impact, marcolino2018impact}.\\